-Our new What Next? pilot project in partnership with Big Lottery Fund's Empowering Young People runs every Wednesday and Thursday.
-Promoting positive mental health, this fun-packed activities programme offers young people living with physical disabilities and mild/moderate learning disabilities aged between 16 and 25 a chance to learn life skills, gain education and work focus training, try independent living and more!
+What Next?
+Programme runs 2 days per week.
+Promoting positive mental health and practical learning that’s fun, this skills-based activities programme offers young people living with physical disabilities and additional needs aged between 16 and 25 a chance to learn life skills, gain education and work focus training, try independent living and more!

 Our Freedom2Choose project offers young people between the ages 16 - 25, recreation and social space, skills development and supported events/activities independently of families and carers.
 The programme restarts Saturday 15 September 2018.
 To learn more and to register speak to a member of our team!

 Volunteer Gary Burns was recently presented with his MV100 Award after having successfully committed 100 hours volunteering at Autonomie!